 It was started by the late N Dawson in 1892.
-But the pion South Austin builder had to di his plans for the mansion in panic of 1894
+But the pion South Austin builder had to di his plans for the mansion in

 Dawson built the only street reway line in South Austin.
 Ab struggle with rival interests, the streetear line was abandoned